beastaugh/stylish/README.md

 Future considerations
 ---------------------

+*   Add a Border class to complement Background.
+*   Add better support for CSS3 properties to Background.
 *   Add a native mapping construct to allow symbol lookup for alternate stylesheets.
 *   Change stylesheet generation to a two-step process where the tree structure